 Participating in a group Tai Chi class is critical for the beginner and also beneficial for the more advanced student.
 It is important to have ongoing feedback from a certified instructor to help you learn correct technique and form so you will be safe while achieving the maximum health benefits .
 The discipline and motivation provided by group classes can be invaluable.
 Students also quickly become aware of the synergy created in a group Tai Chi class and enjoy the social support of a community of friends with similar healthy goals and lifestyles.
 Find a class here.

 My favorite answer to this question is another question... what's your hurry?
 Many people are in a hurry to come to class, learn a Tai Chi form (sequence of movements) and move on.
 But learning Tai Chi is a journey not a destination.
 One of the core principles is learning to relax, breath and be present or mindful in the moment.
 The honest answer is... it takes a lifetime to master Tai Chi and its principles.
-In-person Tai Chi for Health classes run 7 weeks and in that time you will be introduced to beginning Tai Chi principles and a form which you can practice and build on in additional sessions and throughout your life.
-Many students choose to repeat these classes because with each repetition they deepen their understanding of Tai Chi all while enjoying healthy exercise with friends.
+In-person Tai Chi for Health classes run 7 weeks and in that time you will be introduced to beginning Tai Chi principles and forms which you can practice and build on in additional sessions and throughout your life.
+Most students choose to repeat these classes because with each repetition they deepen their understanding of Tai Chi all while enjoying healthy exercise with friends.
 TaijiFit is a unique Tai Chi and Qigong experience each class so get started here and enjoy the flow.